-The NCCN Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic guidelines (3.2023) states that testing should be performed in the following situations:
+The NCCN Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic guidelines (3.2024) states that testing for hereditary cancer susceptibility should be performed in the following situations:

-• Individuals with any blood relative with a known pathogenic/likely pathogenic variant in a cancer susceptibility gene

-• Individuals with a pathogenic/likely pathogenic (P/LP) variant identified on tumor genomic testing that has clinical implications if also identified in the germline. (p.CRIT-1)
+- 1) Individuals with any blood relative with a known pathogenic/likely pathogenic variant in a cancer susceptibility gene - 2) Individuals with a pathogenic/likely pathogenic (P/LP) variant identified on tumor genomic testing that would impact cancer risk if confirmed to be a germline variant. (p.
+CRIT-1)